Henry Rawlinson, 1st Baron Rawlinson: Indian Command

 John Newsinger argues that "there is no doubt that the great majority of the British in India, soldiers, officials, civilians, agreed with Rawlinson on this.
 A few months later he noted in his journal that he "was determined to fight for the white community against any black sedition or rebellion", and, if necessary, "be the next Dyer".
 Nonetheless, with Gandhi temporarily behind bars and increasing economic stability as the 1920s advanced, Rawlinson had the scope to reduce the Army's strength, modernise its equipment and work closely with Viceroys Frederic Thesiger, 1st Viscount Chelmsford and Rufus Isaacs, 1st Marquess of Reading to try to make diarchy a success.
 In Waziristan, the British and Indian Field Force backed by aircraft put an end to the fighting, built roads and established a brigade base at Razmak.
 Rawlinson announced a scheme of "Indianisation" to the Central Legislative Assembly on 17 February 1923.
 Its aim, he said, was to "give Indians a fair opportunity of providing that units officered by Indians will be efficient in every way".
 The Prince of Wales' Royal Indian Military College was founded at Dehra Dun in 1922, run on English public school lines, to encourage potential officer candidates.

 In January 1924, Rawlinson was appointed a Knight Grand Commander of the Order of the Star of India.
 By the end of his Indian command, he had reduced the Indian army in numbers and cost, but improved firepower, mobility and training.
 In financial matters he had been hugely helped by Sir Bhupendra Nath Mitra, who had financial details "at his finger's ends".
 He had been appointed to succeed Rudolph Lambart, 10th Earl of Cavan as Chief of the Imperial General Staff when he left India.

 Death

 Rawlinson died on 28 March 1925 at the age of 61 at Delhi in India, after a medical operation for a stomach ailment, although not long before the operation he had played polo and cricket and seemed fit and well.
+His biographer, Rodney Atwood, describes it as follows:

+Towards the end of March, he was taken ill.
+His surgeon diagnosed appendicitis, but other medical advice recommended against surgery in view of his fitness and age.
+Several days of increasing discomfort led him to agree to surgery at the Hindu Rao Hospital in New Delhi on 24 March.
+Surgeons repaired a strangulated intestine.
+Inexplicably, after a brief rally he weakened and died in the early hours of 28 March.
+He was sixty-one.

 His body was carried back to England on the SS Assaye, which was met on reaching the English Channel by a Royal Navy destroyer, onto which the coffin was transferred, then carried into Portsmouth Harbour, being met at the South Jetty by a military ceremonial receiving party.
 Rawlinson was buried in the chapel of St Michael and St George in the north transept of St Andrew's Church, Trent, in the county of Dorset.